Charlotte of Belgium: Birth and early years

-King Leopold I of Belgium and his family, by Charles Baugniet, ca. 1850.
+Leopold I of Belgium and his family, by Charles Baugniet, c.
+1850.

 When her mother died on 11 October 1850, Charlotte was only 10 years old.
 The boisterous and expansive little girl quickly became a pensive and introverted teenager.
 The late Queen Louise had personally overseen the education and instruction of the royal children.
 Respecting the wishes of his deceased wife, the King appointed Countess Denise d'Hulst, a French aristocrat, to take particular care of Charlotte, of whom she became governess.
 Fleeing Laeken as soon as he could, Leopold I had little presence with his children, who suffered as a result.
 Very early on, Charlotte was able to express herself orally and in writing in French, English and German.
 Her religious instruction was entrusted to Victor-Auguste-Isidor Deschamps, later Cardinal and Archbishop of Mechelen and therefore Primate of Belgium.
 Religion held a major place in the life of the princess.

 Leopold I demanded that his children carry out frequent examinations of conscience, believing that crowned heads must possess great strength of character.
 After Madame d'Hulst returned to France, it was Countess Marie-Auguste de Bovée, her new governess, who educated Charlotte, urging her to read and meditate daily on The Imitation of Christ.
 At the age of 13, her favorite author was Plutarch, while she judged Ovid to be childish.
 Very early on, she was convinced that royalty would have to be more accountable to God than the rest of humanity.
 Her obsession with learning made society bland, she wrote at 15.
 At this age, Charlotte was seen as a distant beauty, aware of her dignity and seeking to achieve unattainable moral perfection.
 She had a tendency to judge those around her harshly and got along more with her brother Philippe than with Leopold.